Sohambiswas8/Sohambiswas8/README.md

 - 🌱 My work here is in computational systems biology.
 - 👯 I’m open to collaborate.
 Data science and Big-data-bioinformatics is what I'm fascinated about.
 - 💬 My aspiration ...
 PhD in Bioinformatics & Systems Biology
-- 😄 Pronouns: I won't mind !!
-Feel free to call as you like....